geekabhinav007/presentations/gitSDT/slides/training102.md

 <!-- .slide: data-background="#000000" -->
 ![logo GNDEC](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRdS_BVyavNfOxWOzZP5HeTACIg5i9mxuuY3eVUZNGKWg&s)

-### Implemntation of Education Domain in GNDEC.
+### Data Structures and Algorithms

 <br>
 **Submitted to** <br>
-Prof.Sandeep Kumar Singla
+Dr. Sandeep Kumar Singla

 <!-- .slide: data-background="#000000" -->
-## What is Frappe?
+## What is Data Structures?

-Frappe, pronounced fra-pay, is a full stack, batteries-included, web framework written in Python and JavaScript with MariaDB as the database.
-It is the framework which powers ERPNext.
-It is pretty generic and can be used to build database driven apps.
+## Why we need Data Structures?

+Any Fool can write a code that computer can Understand.
+Good Programmer write code that human can understand.

+## Algorithms!!!